The banjo is the unsung hero of string-based music, often overshadowed by its bigger brother, the guitar.

 - Price – This is the most expensive item we review, so make sure you won’t be breaking the bank if you buy one.

 The thing that sets this instrument apart from the rest is that a guitarist will be able to pick it up and play, thanks to it having six strings.
 So, in that way, Deering Goodtime has created a banjo that is easy to work with, by incorporating a guitar’s scale and chord theory into their design.
 Just remember that if you’re looking to play traditional folk or bluegrass styles, this doesn’t include a drone string so you’ll struggle playing that style.

 In terms of tonewood, the neck and body are made from Sapele wood, which produces a well-balanced sound, with not too much high and not too much low twang.
 There is also a rosewood fretboard which emits a warm, rich tone.
 Overall, this instrument kicks out warmer sounds rather than that extra twangy sound you get from some models made from maple or ebony.

-There are 22 frets in total, so it isn’t as large scale-wise compared to the Washburn model we mentioned above.
+There are 22 frets in total, so it isn’t as large in terms of scale length compared to the Washburn model we mentioned above.
 There’s also an armrest and marked frets so you can visualize where you need to place your hands.

 Overall, due to it being slightly smaller than Washburn’s design, it’s probably going to work well with more petite musicians, that have had some experience with the guitar.
 However, remember you won’t be able to pick up the full range of playing techniques you would on a banjo with a 5th drone string.